sambeau/deadcatbounce/README.md

 - **Buy New Stock:** Any cards in the flop can be bought at their _nominal price_
 - **Trade With Other players:** Players are free to buy, sell and swap any cards they have on display or in their hand.
 - **Hostile Takeover:** Players are free to buy any sets & runs on display by other players, as long as the full **inflated** price is paid in-full.
-- **Put a card back on the market:** any card on display or in your hand can be put back into the flop—_if there is a space in the flop for it_.
+- **Put a card back on the market:** any card on display or in your hand, with a value of more than one, can be put back into the flop—_if there is a space in the flop for it_.
 The market will pay the nominal price minus an admin fee of 1 token.
 - **Sell to the bank:** any card on display or in your hand can be sold to the bank.
 The bank pays 1 token per card, even for Aces.
+You cannot sell a card you have just bought.
+- **Display a single royal card, or a two:** any card with a value of more than one can be placed onto the table to make a _singleton_, ready to start a run or a set.
 - **Build runs:** two or more cards in consecutive order and of the same suit can be placed onto the table to create a run.
 Cards can be added to the top or bottom of runs to lengthen them.
 - **Build sets:** two (a pair) or more cards of the same rank can be placed on the table.
 Cards can be added to sets to make them wider.
 - **Pay to see extra flop cards:** as long as there are less than 3 cards in the flop, you can spend one token per card to fill any.
 You can then buy them if you like, but have to pay the nominal price for them.
 ### Protect your investments
 1. **Inflate prices to protect your investments:** Place extra tokens onto any sets and runs you want to inflate the price of, to protect from hostile takeover.
 ### Discard
-There should always be a space in the flop at the end of your turn, so one card should be discarded.
+There should always be a space in the flop at the end of your turn.
+If there are three cards in the flop, discard one.
 1. Choose a card to be discarded, if you cannot discard without paying, the bank will discard for you (see below).
 ### Pay Tax
 1. Cards held in your hand are taxed at one token per card, paid directly to the bank.